1. Home

 Use Add config to add blocks and the delete icon to remove them (disabled when there is only one).

-REQUIRED DATA
+REQUIRED COMPLETION

-Inside each Config, at least one of Methods, Tags, and Endpoint regex must be filled in.
+Within each Config, at least one of Methods, Tags, and Endpoint regex must be filled in.

-Fields by config
+Fields per config

 Field